jcxldxr816/AdventOfCode25/day3/notes.md

 - for first digit, pick the largest number from 0..len-1
 - if there are duplicates, favor the leftmost
 - for the second digit, pick the largest value to the right of the first

+## Part Two
+- keep an array of Digit objects
+- for each battery,
+  - pick largest leftmost number,
+  - to the right of rightmost selected digit